Lhemamou/tiny-openai-whisper-api/README.md

 # tiny-openai-whisper-api

 OpenAI Whisper API-style local server, runnig on FastAPI.
-This is for companies behind proxies or security firewalls.
+This repo is a fork from https://github.com/morioka/tiny-openai-whisper-api .

 This API will be compatible with [OpenAI Whisper (speech to text) API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
 See also  [Create transcription - API Reference - OpenAI API](https://platform.openai.com/docs/api-reference/audio/create).

-Some of code has been copied from [whisper-ui](https://github.com/hayabhay/whisper-ui)

 ## Setup
 This was built & tested on Python 3.10.8, Ubutu20.04/WSL2 but should also work on Python 3.9+.